uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 ### Why Effects?

-**Effects** are useful, if you want to synchronize React with some _external system_ (like a server).
+**Effects** are useful if you want to synchronize React with some _external system_ (like a server).

 Consider a component which, upon rendering, needs to fetch a task title and display it to the user.
-While your first instinct might be to use an event handler together with state, this is not possible - after all there is no real user event here.
+While your first instinct might be to use an event handler together with state, this is not possible.
+After all, there is no real user event here.
 Instead we need to execute something _because the component is rendering_.

 This is where effects come in handy.